mkdocstrings/mkdocstrings/docs/insiders/index.md

     feature.render(badge=True)
 ```

-We currently don't have any features available to sponsors only.
-Right now we are putting our efforts into the documentation,
-then we will start again implementing features.
-You can get updates on *mkdocstrings Insiders* work
-by following **@pawamoy** on :material-mastodon:{ .mastodon } [Fosstodon](https://fosstodon.org/@pawamoy).

 ## How to become a sponsor

 Thanks for your interest in sponsoring!
 In order to become an eligible sponsor